French court rejects claim for 'Agent Orange' damage in Vietnam war | Law-Order

 The court ruled it did not have jurisdiction to judge a case involving the U.S. government's wartime actions, Agence France Presse reported.
 Reuters could not immediately see the ruling.
 One of Tran's lawyers, William Bourdon, said in a statement on Twitter that the court was applying an obsolete definition of the immunity of jurisdiction principle which contradicted modern principles of international and national law.

 He said it was "astounding" that the court had backed the companies' contention that they were acting on orders when responding to U.S. government tenders for contracts.
-There was no immediate reaction from the companies.
+In a statement, Bayer said it welcomed the court's decision while saying it had "great sympathy for Ms. Tran To Nga and all those who suffered during the Vietnam war".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)